hashgraph/hedera-forking/README.md

 ## Hardhat

-This plugin replaces the default HardHat provider with one specifically designed for testing on the Hedera network.
-It enables the following features
+This plugin intercepts the calls made by Hardhat to fetch remote state, \_i.e., `eth_getCode` and `eth_getStorageAt`, to provide emulation for HTS.

-- **Hedera Precompile Support** Assigns the Hedera precompile code to the `0x167` address.
-  During tests, you'll be able to query Hedera token data as though they are stored on standard blockchains.
+It assigns the Hedera Token Service code to the `0x167` address.
+In your tests, you will be able to query Hedera Token data as if they were stored as regular Smart Contracts.
-  Currently, only fungible tokens are supported to a limited degree.
-- **Token Proxy Address Storage** Sets up token proxy addresses by directly querying data from the Hedera MirrorNode, giving you access to real-time account balances, allowances, and token information (such as name, symbol, and decimals) in the IERC20 format for fungible tokens.
-  Please note that only fungible tokens are supported at this time.

 ### Installation